sztsam/HOO_TW-Discord-bot/docs/guild_settings.md

 *You need "Administrator" permission to use these commands.*

 You can set the bot discord guild settings as you like on your discord server.
-If you are not the server owner a password is required in order to change anything.
+<br>If you are not the server owner a password is required in order to change anything.

 The command has two subcommands: modify, list